dj-wasabi/ansible-zabbix-server/CONTRIBUTING.md

 **Note**

-Pull Requests that fails during the tests will not be merged.
+Pull Requests that fail during the tests will not be merged.

 ## Coding Guidelines